 Uncertainty associated with the addition of each of the directional power measurements to calculate the TRP due to the limited dynamic range of the OTA test system causing an overestimation.

-A5-20 - Reflections in anechoic chamber
+A5-20 Reflections in anechoic chamber

 Uncertainty associated with the reflections in the chamber changing the coupling between the BS and the CLTA.